Poet. Editor. Educator.

 Follow me on Twitter @EstherVincentXM

-I am editor-in-chief and founder of The Tiger Moth Review, a new online independent journal of art + literature which aims to feature works that engage with nature, culture, the environment and ecology.
+I am editor-in-chief and founder of The Tiger Moth Review, an independent eco journal of art + literature engaging with the themes of nature, culture, the environment and ecology.
 I currently have the privilege to read poetry submissions for Frontier Poetry, and have read poetry for The Brown Orient and short fiction for Eastlit.

 I was editor-mentor for LIVEPress Pilot (2014-2015) to five aspiring writers over six months, and the chapbook Unhomed (2016), which features one of my poems, was launched at Booktique, an independent bookstore in Singapore.
 I co-edited Poetry Moves (Ethos Books, 2020) and Little Things: An Anthology of Poems (Ethos Books, 2013) for adolescents, a poetry anthology which is featured on the recommended reading list for Secondary schools in Singapore, and the accompanying Teacher’s Guide.